lifecodeof/slideshow-generator/README.md

 # Slideshow Generator

-A Rust library and CLI tool for generating slideshow videos from images and videos using FFmpeg.
+A Rust library/cli/gui and CLI tool for generating slideshow videos from images and videos using FFmpeg.

 ## Features